scott7414/ghl-growth-tools-zapier/custom-objects/search.md

 # HighLevel Filters Reference for Zapier App

-This guide shows how to format the `filters` object for the **Filters** field in your custom Zapier app.
+This guide shows how to format the `filters` object for the **Filters** field in your GHL Growth Tools Zapier app.
 The app handles fields like `locationId`, `pageLimit`, `sort`, and `query`, so **only pass the full `filters` wrapper object starting with `{ "filters": [...] }`**.

 ---